hansreier/techreier/eDrops/src/main/resources/static/markdown/about/greencode_en.md

 If it’s larger than that, it requires special handling.
 It’s also important to consider that the libraries we use must support this.
 New versions of Spring Boot and REST interfaces can handle quite large amounts of data, up to that limit, if configured correctly, as it turned out.
 Parameters such as how large chunks of the byte stream are read simultaneously are set for optimization.

 Another requirement was intermediate storage in a database.
 After examining both a standard database API and a reactive API, as well as storage in BLOB-type objects; we concluded that a standard relational database was not suitable.
 Instead, it was stored in a key/value store in the cloud.
 It turned out to be much more performant.

 But was this 2GB requirement actually a specification error?
 Why should such large amounts of data be transferred in one chunk?
 We can question the entire architecture, which included several systems.
 In practice, it was no more than 200-300MB.
 This solved much of the problem.

 ### Energy efficient environments with container technology

-Å bruke Kubernetes basert teknologi kan anbefales (men fikk i praksis mye hjelp av plattform team og overbygg).
-Jeg jobbet også med en mer nettverksnær tjeneste i Azure (Azure App services), men denne var ikke nødvendigvis enklere  å sette opp med Ci/Cd og virtuelle nett (VNet).

-Optimaliser kontainere ved å minimere max minne, max CPU og parametre for opp og nedskalering av antall kontainere.

-Jeg prøvde i Openshift (Kubernetes) rett og slett å avbryte REST kallet før minnet gikk i taket for en pod, og returnere en feilmelding til klienten om at lasten var for stor.
-I dette tilfellet var det snakk om en stor engangs-last.
-Erfaringen derfra var at dette heller ikke var noen vits i.
-Det var bedre å la Kubernetes vanlig kontainerhåndtering fikse det, dvs. drepe containeren automatisk og ta opp en ny.

-Ofte kan visuelle verktøy som Grafana være en stor hjelp her.
+To use technology based on Kubernetes can be recommended (I got some help from platform team and a wrapper layer).
+I also worked with a more network centric service in Azure (Azure App services).
+This was not necessarily simpler to configure with Ci/Cd pipeline and virtual networks (VNet).

+Optimize containers by minimizing max memory, max CPU and parameters for up- and down-scaling of containers.

+I tried in Openshift (Kubernetes) to abort a REST call if memory was a bit below the maximum limit for a pod, and then return and error message to the client to state that the load was too large.
+I learned that this was not a good idea.
+It was better just to allow Kubernetes regular container handling to fix it, meaning killing the container and starting a new fresh container.

+Visual tools like Grafana can often be a great help.

 ### AI or no AI

 For certain types of applications, fuzzy text search can be just as effective as a search in an AI model with prompt engineering.
 For example, Elastic-search or fuzzy search in databases designed for larger text volumes can be used (both Oracle and PostgreSQL have this capability).

 It is not always advantageous to use a natural language model for presenting results either.
 Such models are best suited for human consumption rather than further machine processing.
 Each scenario must be evaluated individually.
 AI training and usage are generally considered to be the most energy-intensive.

 It is important to consider the entire value chain when deciding to use AI.